joncto/research-services/docs/solrwayback/export.md

 The WARC (Web ARChive) format is an international standard for storing data archived from the web.

 There are several reasons to export search results in the WARC format:
-- Extract the archived objects (e.g. html or png files) and process these computationally. (see [Notebook 4_warc2html](../notebooks#4-warc2html))
+- Extract the archived objects (e.g. html or png files) and process these computationally. (see [Notebook 4_warc2file](../notebooks#4-warc2file))
-- You want to inspect the technical aspects of the archival records, beyond the indexed data and metadata (e.g. with [Warchaeology](../warchaeology) in the command-line)
+- You want to inspect technical aspects of the archival records, beyond the data and metadata that are indexed in SolrWayback (e.g. with [Warchaeology](../warchaeology) in the command-line)

-*NOTICE: During the workshop, we recommend NOT to download `.GZ` (compressed), as this will make file extraction much slower. `Expanded` is only relevant for highly technical users who is curious to see the complete dialogue between harvester and host, from the first request to the last response.
-Expanded further requires inspection with the command-line tool "Warchaeology".*
+*NOTICE: During the workshop, we recommend NOT to download `Expanded`.
+This is only relevant for highly technical users who is curious to see the complete dialogue between harvester and host during harvest, from the first request to the last response.*